 Number plates are allocated to individual vehicles not their registered keepers.
 This means that when a car owner sells or has a car destroyed, the number plate stays with the car and is either used by its new owner or is scrapped along with the vehicle.
 It’s possible for a registered keeper to hang onto a licence plate, but they must apply officially to the Driver Vehicle and Licencing Agency (DVLA) and, for a fee, they can retain it and attach it to another vehicle of their choosing.

 Number plates can tell you a wealth of information about a vehicle just by looking at them, including the age of a vehicle down to the year and month it was manufactured.
-It’s also possible to carry out comprehensive checks through the DVLA by entering a registration into the DVLA’s online checker.
+It’s also possible to carry out comprehensive checks through Car.co.uk's MOT Check service.
 A search of this nature will offer more in depth details on a vehicle, including whether it’s taxed, when its MOT expires, the date it was initially registered and even its colour and engine size.

 If you’re interested in number plates, what they can tell you, how to check them and how to discover just who the owner registered to them is, read on for the answers to some commonly asked questions.